AsahiLinux/docs/docs/platform/security.md

 When FileVault is enabled for an APFS volume, the VEK and xART are wrapped with a Key Encryption Key (KEK), which is backed by user credentials from the macOS container in question.
 The machine will be unable to read the user data volume of the protected container until these credentials are provided at startup.
-Enabling this is instantaneous on Apple Silicon machines, since the only required operation is generating the KEK and and a recovery key.
+Enabling this is instantaneous on Apple Silicon machines, since the only required operation is generating the KEK and a recovery key.
 The system snapshot, Preboot, and recovery volumes are not protected by FileVault.
 These partitions are immutable, backed by the SEP, and contain no user data and therefore do not particularly benefit from FileVault.
 All encryption keys are destroyed by the SEP when the Machine Owner requests the machine to be wiped, guaranteeing that any residual data is indecipherable even to data recovery